 CPU and GPU are familiar terms for even the most inexperienced computer users, but APU is one that you might not know.
 That could be by design, but APUs have come a long way since their humble beginnings.

-Before we take a closer look at what an APU actually is, we will first make sure we have a clear definition of both CPU and GPU.
+Before we take a nearer look at what an APU actually is, we will first make sure we have an accurate definition of both CPU and GPU.

 Table of ContentsShow